aftrmarket/aftr-contracts/README.md

 ```

 ### Propose
 The propose function is how most changes to the vehicle are proposed.
 For single ownership vehicles, changes are sent to the contract as proposals, but then the proposals are passed during the next contract read event.
-By implementing changes to single ownership and DAO ownership vehicles the same way, consistency is maintained.
+By implementing changes to single and multiple owned vehicles the same way, consistency is maintained.

 When a proposal is submitted, the contract adds an VoteInterface object to the votes array in the state.
 An unique ID is created using the block concatenated with the SmartWeave Transaction ID.